-2. For the purpose of this Ordinance, complaints are defined as expressions of dissatisfaction from students concerning the services or information provided by the University which relate to matters not covered elsewhere in the Statutes, Ordinances, Regulations and procedures of the University.
-This procedure is also applicable to complaints from former students as long as the matter is raised in accordance with the timescale set out in paragraph 8.
+3. For the purpose of this Ordinance, complaints are defined as expressions of dissatisfaction from students concerning the services or information provided by the University which relate to matters not covered elsewhere in the Statutes, Ordinances, Regulations and procedures of the University.
+This procedure is also applicable to complaints from former students as long as the matter is raised in accordance with the timescale set out in paragraph 9.

-In particular, complaints concerning the decisions of Programme and Review Boards and the decisions of examiners of research degrees will normally constitute academic appeals which are covered by Regulation XIV in the case of Programme and Review Boards and Section 16 of the Regulations for Higher Degrees by Research in the case of research degrees.
+In particular, complaints concerning the decisions of Programme and Review Boards and the decisions of examiners of research degrees will normally constitute academic appeals which are covered by Regulation XIV in the case of Programme and Review Boards and Section 15 of Regulation XXVI in the case of research degrees.
 Complaints relating to harassment by another student or member of staff should normally be referred to the University’s Harassment Complaints Procedure in the first instance.
 Should there be any doubt concerning which procedure applies in an individual case, the Academic Registrar shall advise.

-3. Complaints will be taken seriously and treated in confidence as far as is practicable with their resolution.
+4. Complaints will be taken seriously and treated in confidence as far as is compatible with their resolution.
 Complainants will not be disadvantaged by making use of this procedure in good faith.
-Students who are considering making a complaint are encouraged to seek advice and support from Loughborough Student Advice.
+Students who are considering making a complaint are encouraged to seek advice and support from the Student Advice and Support Service or Student Voice.
 Contact details are available on the Students' Union website or from the Academic Registrar.

-4. Where any individual named in the formal procedure below is the subject of a complaint which he/she would otherwise be asked to consider or where a member of staff of his/her department is the subject of the complaint, the Academic Registrar shall nominate an alternative individual of equivalent status to act in his/her place.
+5. Where any individual named in the formal procedure below is the subject of a complaint which he/she would otherwise be asked to consider or where a member of staff of his/her school is the subject of the complaint, the Academic Registrar shall nominate an alternative individual of equivalent status to act in his/her place.
 Where the Academic Registrar or the Academic Registry is the subject of the complaint, the Chief Operating Officer shall normally nominate the alternative individual to act on behalf of the Academic Registrar.

 Informal Procedure